gaurav0401/Django-Guide/README.md

 13. https://source.unsplash.com/random/1600x600/?river&1    unsplash api

 14. To send the data to the backend we need to create a model in a models.py moudle
-       ---- there we need to create a class named (whatever our purpose is)
+       > there we need to create a class named (whatever our purpose is)
-       ---- then register that class in admin.py module using (admin.site.register(classname))
+       > then register that class in admin.py module using (admin.site.register(classname))
-       ---- then go to apps.py module and copy name of class and paste that name in settings.py moudle in installed app sections as "appname.apps.classname"
+       > then go to apps.py module and copy name of class and paste that name in settings.py moudle in installed app sections as "appname.apps.classname"
-       ---- then make migrations using "python manage.py makemigrations"
+       > then make migrations using "python manage.py makemigrations"
-       ----  then run "python manage.py migrate "
+       >  then run "python manage.py migrate "
-       ----now create instance of object of model class and pass data to that object.
+       > now create instance of object of model class and pass data to that object.